dougkellermeyer/jeffery_funny/README.md

-# This if for Jeffery and is a joke :)
+# This is for Jeffery and is a joke :)